dcaba/slides/README.md

 	* If no parameter is provided, will iterate over all subdirs

 ## How does it work?

+*This information is quite outdated: 2019/2020 presentations are being rendered by hugo*

 * uses pandoc to convert from markup to html5 slides
 * reveal.js is used and included in the repo